 - The duct runs

 The size of your furnace or air conditioner plays a large role in efficiency, directly impacting your monthly energy costs, so the using a furnace size calculator is essential.

 Why is a heat calculation so important?

-If a furnace is too small for your home, it will have to work extra hard in order to bring your home to the proper temperature, compromising their efficiency.
+- If a furnace is too small for your home, it will have to work extra hard in order to bring your home to the proper temperature, compromising its efficiency

-Ask the HVAC Company who is visiting your home to provide you with details regarding a heat calculation.
+Ask the HVAC Company who is visiting your home to provide you with details of their heat calculation.
 If they haven’t made one, be sure to ask them which furnace size calculator they used to determine the right size system.

 You don’t need to worry about the sizing of your HVAC equipment too much as Metro Heating and Cooling will use a furnace size calculator to perform a heat calculation for you to determine the exact size furnace or air conditioner you need to keep your home at the desired temperature.